13 & Older Travel Program Frequently Asked Questions (FAQ)

 When will games be played?

-- Typically tournaments and games are played on weekends, sometimes double headers on Sundays if team plays in a league
+- Typically tournaments and games are played on weekends (mostly double headers)

 Is participation in BAC Recreation required for a BAC Travel Team?